-Nosema bombi has been detected in native bumble bees in North America, and has been found to be a part of the natural pathogen load.
-The fungus has been reported in Canada since the 1940s (Cordes et al. 2011, p.
-7) and appears to have a broad host range in North American (Kissinger et al. 2011, p.
-222).
-Infections of the pathogen primarily occur in the malpighian tubules (small excretory or water regulating glands), but also in fat bodies, nerve cells, and sometimes the trachea (Macfarlane et al. 1995).
-Bombus colonies can appear to be healthy but still carry N. bombi and transmit it to other colonies, most likely when spores are fed to larvae and then infected adults drift into non-natal colonies (U.S. Fish and Wildlife Service 2018, p.
-25).
 The effect of pathogens on bumble bees varies from mild to severe (Macfarlane et al. 1995; Rutrecht et al. 2007, p.
 1719; Otti and Schmid-Hempel 2008, p.
 577).
 Bumble bees infected with Nosema bombi may have crippled wings, and queens may have distended abdomens and be unable to mate (Otti and Schmid-Hempel 2007, pp. 122-123).
 Malfi and Roulston (2014, p.
 24) found that N. bombi infections are more frequent and more severe in rare species, and the species with the highest percentages of infected individuals were rare species.
-Furthermore, the effects of pathogen infection on bumble bees may be amplified by other stressors on the landscape.
+Furthermore, the effects of pathogen infection on bumble bees may be amplified by other influence factors.
 Nutritional stress may compromise the ability of bumble bees to survive parasitic infections, as evidenced by a significant difference in mortality in bumble bees on a restricted diet compared to well-fed bees infected with C. bombi (Brown et al. 2000, pp. 424-425).

-A virulent strain of N. bombi from the buff-tailed bumble bee (B. terrestris) may have spread to the eastern bumble bee (B. impatiens) and western bumble bee prior to their shipment back into the United States, and once in this country, the commercially reared colonies may have spread the virulent strain to wild populations of Franklin's bumble bee (Xerces Society and Thorp 2010, p.
+A virulent strain of Nosema bombi from the buff-tailed bumble bee (Bombus terrestris) may have spread to the eastern bumble bee (B. impatiens) and western bumble bee from Europe.
+In the mid-1990s, companies shipped queen eastern and western bumble bees to Europe for their development into colonies to use in commercial pollination services.
+When the colonies had reached sufficient size, they were shipped back to the United States and deployed in industrial greenhouse operations in California, primarily to pollinate tomatoes and peppers.
+The colonies may have picked up N. bombi prior to their shipment back into the United States, and once in this country, the commercially reared colonies may have spread the virulent strain to wild populations of Franklin's bumble bee (Xerces Society and Thorp 2010, p.
 14).
 In work partially funded by the Service, the University of Illinois conducted surveys for parasites and pathogens in bumble bee populations of the Pacific Northwest and Midwest between 2005 and 2009.
-The goal was to assess Bombus populations for presence and prevalence of pathogens, particularly microsporidia, in an effort to provide baseline data to assess disease as a potential factor in the decline of the Franklin's bumble bee, western bumble bee, and American bumble bee (B. pensylvanicus) (Solter et al. 2010, p.
+The goal was to assess Bombus populations for presence and prevalence of pathogens, particularly microsporidia, in an effort to provide baseline data to assess disease as a potential factor in the decline of the Franklin's bumble bee, western bumble bee, and American bumble bee (B, B)pensylvanicus) (Solter et al. 2010, p.
 1).
 The highest prevalence of N. bombi was found in western bumble bee, with 26 percent of collected individuals infected.
-Crithidia bombi infections of western bumble bee were 2.8 percent overall.
-No Franklin's bumble bees were collected during the study.
+Crithidia bombi infections of western bumble bee were 2.8 percent overall (Solter et al. 2010, pp. 3-4); no Franklin's bumble bees were collected during the study.
 However, Mt.
-Ashland, Oregon, was one of only three sites in the Pacific Northwest study area where N. bombi infections were found in multiple Bombus species (the indiscriminate cuckoo bumble bee (B. insularis) and black-notched bumble bee (B. bifarius)) (Solter et al. 2010, pp. 3-4).
+Ashland, Oregon, was one of only three sites in the Pacific Northwest study area where N. bombi infections were found in multiple Bombus species (the indiscriminate cuckoo bumble bee (B. insularis) and black-notched bumble bee (B. bifarius)) (Solter et al. 2010, pp. 34).
 Although Cordes et al. (2011, p.
 7) found a new allele in N. bombi, the recent study by Cameron et al. (2016) found no evidence of an exotic strain of N. bombi.
-While we have no evidence of direct effects of a virulent strain of N. bombi on the Franklin's bumble bee, N. bombi has been detected in closely related species in the range of the Franklin's bumble bee.
-Furthermore, N. bombi infections in rare species like the Franklin's bumble bee are more frequent, are more severe, and seem to affect a higher percentage of individuals of the species.